IGS Committees – Get Involved

 Francisco Pizarro

-Pan-American Regional Activities Leader
+Pan-American Regional Activities Chair

 Francisco Pizarro is a Civil Engineer from Universidad de los Andes (Chile) with a master’s degree (MSc) in finance from ESE Business School (Chile).
 Most of Mr. Pizarro´s career has involved leading roles for world class geosynthetic manufacturers where he was been responsible for introduction, prescription, and commercialization of erosion control, reinforcement, and drainage products.